-Linearity of the Elecsys AMH assay was assessed according to CLSI EP6-A. 1 high-level analyte serum sample was diluted with postmenopausal female serum, which can be considered to contain no AMH.
+Linearity of the Elecsys AMH assay was assessed according to CLSI EP6-A. 3 high-level analyte serum samples (spiked human serum pools) were diluted with postmenopausal female serum, which can be considered to contain no AMH.
 15 concentrations (dilutions) throughout the measuring range were prepared.
 Results were analyzed with regards to linear, quadradic, and cubic polynomials.
-Linearity results confirm the measuring range claim of 0.030 - 23 ng/mL for the Elecsys AMH assay.
+Linearity results confirm the measuring range claim of 0.03 - 23 ng/mL for the Elecsys AMH assay.